All you need to know for your holiday to Mozambique

 - Your passport must be valid for a minimum period of 6 months from the date of entry into Mozambique and have at least 2 blank pages;

 - A document confirming the address during your stay in Mozambique - this has to be obtained directly from the hotel but Travel Butlers can provide this on request;

 - A return ticket and proof of adequate funds for the duration of stay;

 PLEASE NOTE: Countries can change their entry requirements at any time.
-Travel Butlers try to ensure that the information displayed here is correct, but the onus remains with the traveller to verify the information with the relevant High Commission or Embassy and ensure that they can compy with current passport and visa requirements.
+Travel Butlers try to ensure that the information displayed here is correct, but the onus remains with the traveller to verify the information with the relevant High Commission or Embassy and ensure that they can comply with the applicable entry requirements.

 You are advised to contact your doctor or clinic around 4-8 weeks before your trip to check whether you need any vaccinations and to get their professional medical advice regarding travel to Mozambique.

 To help avoid heatstroke, drink plenty of bottled water/fluids, and keep out of the midday sun.